 You have three options to visit Assiniboine Provincial Park in the summer, and there are no roads into the park.
 The first is to arrive by a chartered helicopter flight, the second is to arrive on foot, which means you’ll need to hike at least 25km from the closest parking lot, and the last combines both the helicopter and hiking.

 Almost all visitors will spend the night, which will require a campsite, hut, or lodge booking in advance.
 Due to its remote location and limited reservations, it means human impact in the area is kept to a minimum.
-However, it requires a bit of hard work, planning, and luck to score a booking in this resplendent park.
+However, scoring a booking in this resplendent park requires a bit of hard work, planning, and luck.

 Helicopter to Mount Assiniboine